MCAT Chemistry Question — Photon

 - MCAT Question of the Day

 In a phenomenon called the photoelectric effect, a photon striking the surface of a metal may be absorbed and lead to the emission of a single electron.
-The energy of the emitted electron is described by E = φ-hf, where φ is the work function, h is Planck’s constant (6.626*10^-34 J*s or 4.136 * 10^-15 eV*s) and f the frequency of incident light.
+The energy of the emitted electron is described by E = hf-φ, where φ is the work function, h is Planck’s constant (6.626 * 10^-34 J*s or 4.136 * 10^-15 eV*s) and f is the frequency of incident light.
 If 3 photons of 200 nm wavelength are incident on a filament of tungsten (φ = 4.5 eV), how many electrons are emitted?

 Click for Explanation

-We can verify what the maximum wavelength of a photon must be to stimulate emission from tungsten by rearranging E = hf-φ to solve first for frequency and then for wavelength:
+We can verify what the maximum wavelength of a photon is to stimulate emission from tungsten by setting E = 0 and rearranging E = hf-φ to solve for

 E+φ = hf